mauritssilvis/darts/cli/java/README.md

 In checkout tables generated using the Cartesian checkout finder, checkouts are sorted by dartboard field score (in ascending order) and type (single, double, triple, quadruple).
 Additionally, checkouts are not summarized.
 That is, each possible checkout is represented using its own row.
-As a consequence, checkout tables can become very long when many checkouts exist.
+Consequently, checkout tables can become very long when many checkouts exist.
 Moreover, the brute-force search method used by the Cartesian checkout finder tends to be slow for scores that require more than five darts.

 ### 2.2 Print a dartboard